7 Things I Wish I Knew Before Becoming an Occupational Therapist

 If you’re going for the OTR (Master’s or Doctorate) route, you can expect to pay anywhere from $40,000 to well over $100,000 for your degree.

-Less expensive state schools are harder to get into, so you may have to choose a private school and pay an average of $80,000+ for your Master’s, and over $100,000 for your Doctorate.
+Less expensive state schools are harder to get into, so you may have to choose a private school and pay an average of $80,000+ for your Master’s degree, and over $100,000 for your Doctorate.

-To rub salt in the wound, ACOTE is getting rid of the Master’s-level OTR programs in 2027 and having all schools transition to solely OTD (occupational therapy doctorate) programs, which will bump up the price of tuition considerably compared to Master’s programs.
+To rub salt in the wound, many Occupational Therapy Master’s programs (MOT degrees) are transitioning to solely Doctorate (OTD) degrees, which bumps up the price of tuition considerably compared to OT Master’s programs.

-If you’re thinking about becoming a Certified Occupational Therapist Assistant (COTA) you will pay much less in tuition as it is an associate’s degree, but keep in mind ACOTE is also transitioning this to a Bachelor’s degree in 2027.
+If you’re thinking about becoming a Certified Occupational Therapist Assistant (COTA) you will pay much less in tuition as it is now an Associate’s degree, but keep in mind this may be transitioned to a Bachelor’s degree in the near future.
 This will also increase tuition considerably, without any foreseen comparable pay raises for either OTRs or COTAs with these pricier degrees.

-Lastly, while the Bureau of Labor Statistics states that the average salary for OTR’s is $84,640, the average for new grads is quite a bit less (tens of thousands of dollars less).
+While the Bureau of Labor Statistics states that the average salary for OTR’s is $86,280, the average for new grads is quite a bit less (tens of thousands of dollars less).
+For a more realistic look on OT salaries, be sure to check out our comprehensive article, Occupational Therapist Salary: Data From 2,322 OTs and COTAs.
+Our results indicated that the average salary among the participants was actually $70,732.

 3. Some big cities are already saturated with OTs and COTAs.